paubric/python-genetic-determinants/README.md

 # Genetic Determinants
-Genetic algorithm to find scalar coefficients for vectors in a matrix, in order to identify the linear combination which describes the possible null determinant.
+This is a genetic algorithm which find scalar coefficients for vectors in a matrix, in order to identify the linear combination which describes the determinant as null.

 ![Graph](https://github.com/paubric/python-genetic-determinants/blob/master/Figure.png)